-Can You Name The 5 Types of Gynaecological Cancer?
+What Are The Five Types of Gynaecological Cancer?

-Public Cervix Announcement: this week is Cervical Screening Awareness Week.
+Public Cervix Announcement: this month is Gynaecological Cancer Awareness Month.
 In the UK, 21,000 women are diagnosed with gynaecological cancer each year.
 Heartbreakingly, more than 7,700 of these women will go on to die from it.
 That’s 21 mothers, daughters, sisters, wives and friends each day.
-And yet, 1 in 5 women can’t name a single sign or symptom.
+And yet, one in five women can’t name a single sign or symptom.
 Can you?

 There are five kinds of gynaecological cancer: womb, ovarian, cervical, vulval and vaginal.
 “With the types you can screen for, we go through peaks and troughs with diagnosis rates – normally related to a celebrity case study like Angelina Jolie for example,” says Dr. Tracie Miles.
 Sadly, once the headlines stop, so too do the women making doctor’s appointments to check out that ‘thing’ that’s been bothering them.
 Without an early intervention, a woman’s prognosis can worsen rapidly – making an early diagnosis vital.